smartadserver/smart-gma-mediation-adapter-ios/README.md

 - `SASGMACustomEventInterstitial` for interstitial ads.
 - `SASGMARewardedAdapter` for rewarded video ads.

-4) Edit the `SASGMACustomEventConstants.h` header and replace the default base URL with your dedicated base URL.
+4) Only for Smart AdServer SDK version < v7.6, edit the `SASGMACustomEventConstants.h` header and change the `kSASBaseURLString` value with the domain assigned to your Smart's Manage Network.

 5) You can now declare _SDK Mediation Creatives_ in the _Google Mobile Ads_ interface.
 To setup the _Custom Event_ (under _Ad networks_), you need to fill: